emudrak/2015-01-15-cornell/lessons/OpenRefine/open-refine-demo.md

 * Locate the `numstudents` column
 * Click the down arrow and choose > Facet > numeric facet.
 * A histogram of values is displayed.
 You can use the sliders to create a window with which to filter the displayed data.
 Some of the very largest numbers are suspect, so we will check on them later.
 * There are check boxes below the histogram - use this to filter for non-numeric data.
-There are a lot of entries with "+" and "~" in them.
+There are a lot of entries with "+" and "~" in them...

 ## Text Transforms

-* Under the number of students column, click Edit cells -> Transform This allows us to type an expression in one of the languages listed in the pull-down menu.
+* Under the `numstudents` column, click Edit cells -> Transform

+This allows us to type an expression in one of the languages listed in the pull-down menu.
 We will use the Google Refine Expression Language [(GREL)](https://github.com/OpenRefine/OpenRefine/wiki/Google-refine-expression-language).
 Some examples of this are shown below:
-* Under `numstudents` Enter `value.replace("+", "")` to replace the character `+` with a blank.
+* Enter `value.replace("+", "")` to replace the character `+` with a blank.
 Click OK.
 If you find multiple things that need to be replaced, you don't have to keep clicking Edit cells -> Transform for every single issue.
 You can chain these commands together to fix several issues at once.
-* Under`numstudents` Enter `value.replace("~", "").replace(",","").replace(" -", "")`
+* Enter `value.replace("~", "").replace(",","").replace(" -", "")`

 By now, many cell values are looking more numeric, but are still interpreted as text.
 Fix that with a "common transform."
 * Under `number of students` Click Edit Cells > Common Transform > To Number.

+If you see entries with strange symbols like "Lumi%C3%A8re University Lyon 2" you can fix this too.
+* In the `university` column, Transform with this command: `value.unescape('url')`

 ## Using Multiple Facets
 It's possible to have multiple facets in use at once.
 When you do this, each additional facet makes a sub-selection of the data selected by the previous facet.
 If you find that the number of rows you have selected and are working with is smaller than expected, then check to see if you still have facets in use which are not needed any more.

-* Keeping the numStudents numeric facet open, Use the check boxes to display only the non-numeric entries.
+* Keeping the `numStudents` numeric facet open, Use the check boxes to display only the non-numeric entries.
 Add another text facet to see the listing of all these non-numeric entries and edit those.
+Remove this facet.

-* Now remove the numeric facet for numStudents and create a new numeric facet for endowment.
+* Create a new numeric facet for `endowment`.
 Select only the non-numeric values, as was done for the number of students.
+* Create a text facet of `endowment` for the remaining rows.

 Already we see issues like "US$1.3 billion" and "US $186 million"